TamaraMayer/osue_exercise1/README.md

 - The user has access to the binary.
 - The user does not have access to the binary, so when Ryskim is running on a closed system like a console or some server.

 You can find A. Typical's work in src/drm.h and src/drm.cpp.
 I think Cohn also left some sour comment in main.cpp, perhaps it can help.
+It seems A. Typical is coming from a C background and only partially adopted C++ practices.